Moot1n/BeamMP_simpleRace/README.md

 /stoprace                [SR] Stop the race
 /setlap [nb_laps]        [SR] Set the number of lap for the race /hidetimeboard			[SR] Hide the timeboard
+/setfinish              [SR] Sets the finish line to the spawn position of your vehicle.
+For point to point races.
 ```